Sairyss/domain-driven-hexagon/README.md

 This way each module is further split into highly cohesive subcomponents (by feature).
 Now when you open the project, instead of just seeing directories like `controllers`, `services`, `repositories`, etc. you can see right away what features application has from just reading directory names.

 This approach makes navigation and maintaining easier since all related files are close to each other.
-It also makes every feature properly encapsulated and gives you an ability to make decisions based on each particular feature's needs.
+It also makes every feature properly encapsulated and gives you an ability to make localized decisions per component, based on each particular feature's needs.

 Shared files like domain objects (entities/aggregates), repositories, shared DTOs, interfaces, etc. can be stored outside of feature directory since they are usually reused by multiple subcomponents.